 There are plenty of choices in the area for every budget, but as always, I can only recommend places I have been to.

 Palm Springs International Airport is around the corner, but the area is served by all Greater Los Angeles airports, which are around 1-2 hours drive away.

-On this trip we drove from Scottsdale in Arizona to the desert, and from there on to San Diego in our Argus Car Hire SUV, which allows to return cars to different airports without surprise surcharges (which we have had before in the past).
+On this trip we drove from Scottsdale in Arizona to the desert, and from there on to San Diego in our rental car.
 We flew into Phoenix, AZ and out of San Diego, CA with British Airways.